 It is about a time when terrorism was at its absolute worst.
 People might argue that the movie is trying to show people from a particular community to be villains, yet again.
 But one should also remember, that this isn’t fiction.
 It’s a true story, of the state of affairs in Kashmir, and of the rise of terrorist groups in the area.

 The movie is elevated by GV Prakash’s music.
 The songs are already a popular hit among audiences but the background score deserves a special mention as well.
-The cinematography captured the untouched beauty of Kashmir.
+The cinematography captures the untouched beauty of Kashmir.
 The lens seamlessly shifts from the raw and gentle topography to the action and adrenaline-filled sequences.

 Everyone in the film brings a heartfelt authenticity to their character, whether it is Mukund’s mother, played by Geetha Kailasam, Indhu’s father, played by Shyamaprasad Rajagopal, Sepoy Vikram Singh, played by Bhuvan Arora.